 Keep in mind that labor may start and stop.
 Totally normal, all part of the process!

 BTW, not exactly sure what a contraction is?
 Bloom Life is for you!
-Just a simple monitor on your belly, plus an app on your phone will tell you exactly if you ARE contracting, or if you’re not. — save $25 off your first month with coupon code
+Just a simple monitor on your belly, plus an app on your phone will tell you exactly if you ARE contracting, or if you’re not. — Save 10% on your rental with coupon code CURLS10

 **If you’re starting to wonder “Am I in labor?”
 My big advice is to drink two GIANT glasses of water right then (something like this can make it a little more palatable).
 A lot of times you’ll feel this way just because you’re dehydrated.
 They won’t be adequate contractions to get anything going — just enough to make you miserable.